osmlab/field-data-collection/docs/surveys.md

   // Can observations be made without knowing who users are?
   "anonymous": true,

-  // Can observations not associated with existing features be created?
-  // TODO need a better name for this
-  "create": true,

   // Are observations created for this survey editable?
   "editable": true,